snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/index.md

 The Snowplow Java Tracker lets you add analytics to your [Java](http://www.java.com/en/)\-based desktop and server apps, servlets and games.

-The Tracker should be relatively straightforward to setup if you are familiar with Java development.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';